We are excited to welcome many Eagles to campus for a short-term residential experience, running from March through May!

 If any on-campus student has a confirmed case of COVID-19, there are protocols for moving the student to isolation housing.
 Over 160 spaces, in separate housing facilities, are being set aside for this purpose.
 Meals will be provided through no-contact delivery and students are monitored by the Student Health Center.

 AU requires all students living in university-sponsored housing to carry comprehensive health insurance valid in Washington, D.C.
 For more details, please see "About Student Health Insurance."

 $1139 is the cost of health insurance for Spring semester.
 It covers students from January 1 through July 31.

 How do I waive AU health insurance if I already have insurance that meets university requirements?

 Please see this page on the Spring 2021 waiver process.

 What if I was approved for a waiver at the start of the academic year?

 If you received a waiver exception in the Fall that no longer applies, you will be charged automatically for the Student Health Insurance plan.
 (For instance, if your insurance does not provide in-network coverage in Washington, DC but you weren't in Washington, DC during the Fall, and received a waiver exception on that basis, it would no longer apply and you will be charged.)

 All other waivers still apply.

-What if I was approved for disability-related Fall 2020 housing/dining accommodations?
+How do I apply for disability-related housing/dining accommodations?